Bluejacket MS 23

-The Bluejacket MS 23, also called the Bluejacket Motorsailer 23 and the Bluejacket 23 MS, is a Canadian trailerable sailboat that was designed by William Garden as a motorsailer and first built in 1984.
+The Bluejacket MS 23, also called the Bluejacket Motorsailer 23 and the Bluejacket 23 MS, is a motorsailer first built in 1984.
+It was initially built by Halman Manufacturing in Beamsville, Ontario, Canada.

-The design is a development of the earlier Garden-designed Family Cat 23.

-Production

-The design was initially built by Halman Manufacturing in Beamsville, Ontario, Canada.
 Later it was produced by Collingwood Yachts, in Collingwood, Ontario, but it is now out of production.
 The boat was hand-built on an order basis and it is thought that fewer than ten boats were completed in total.

 Design

+It was designed by William Garden and is a development of the earlier Garden-designed Family Cat 23.

 The Bluejacket MS 23 is a recreational motorsailer, built predominantly of fibreglass, with wood trim.
 It has a masthead sloop rig, a slightly reversed raked stem, a sharply angled transom, a keel-mounted rudder controlled by a tiller from the cockpit and a wheel from the wheelhouse.
 The wheel can be disconnected to allow tiller steering.
 It has a fixed long keel, displaces 6000 lb and carries 700 lb of ballast.

 The boat has a draft of 2.25 ft with the standard keel.

 The boat is fitted with a Japanese Yanmar 1GM diesel engine of 18 hp for docking and manoeuvring.
 The fuel tank holds 24 u.s.gal and the fresh water tank has a capacity of 15 u.s.gal.

 The design has sleeping accommodation for three people, with a double "V"-berth in the bow cabin.
 The main cabin has a dinette table, that can be converted into a third berth.
 The galley is located on the starboard side, just forward of the companionway ladder.
 The galley is equipped with a two-burner stove, a 3.3 cuft icebox and a sink.
 The enclosed head is located just aft of the bow cabin on the starboard side.
 Cabin headroom is 74 in.

 The design has a hull speed of 6.1 kn.